jkotra/algoticks/README.md

     },
 ```

-while running, to indicate the presence of derivative, `--derivative` command line arg is to be used.
+while running the program, to indicate the presence of derivative, `--derivative` command line arg is to be used.

 ---